 Blockchain.
 Not code for Tetris.
 Every time something is bought or sold using Bitcoin, it’s verified and publicly recorded on the blockchain.
 In other words, the blockchain is the digital ledger that makes Bitcoin legit.

 Bitcoin was created in 2009 by a mysterious person (or persons?) who goes by “Satoshi Nakamoto."
 No one knows who he (she? they?) really is.
-Now, the Bitcoin network is so big it consumes as much electricity each year as Chile, by one measure.
+Now, the Bitcoin network is so big it consumes as much electricity each year as Finland, by one measure.

 It can be.
 Silk Road — an online drug market that was busted several years ago — traded in Bitcoin.
 Because ‘following the money’ is harder to do when you can use a fake name.
 But there are also a lot of non-shady companies that accept Bitcoin now.
-Including Microsoft, Square, Paypal and others.
-With more like Tesla planning to jump on the bandwagon soon.
+IncludingMicrosoft, Paypal, and Shopify.

 You have to mine for it.
 Mining is when computers on the network crunch through a set of puzzles.
 Whoever wins gets rewarded with new bitcoins and a metaphorical gold star.
 Or you could always just buy them from someone.